EWright212/CV/README.md

 - Client interaction
 - Finance industry, clients in banking and capital markets sector.
 As an auditor had to understand the businesses - what they did and how they worked in order to understand key controls and test them accordingly.
 -Ability to adapt - switching teams as projects only couple of months.
 Able to adapt to working in India coaching teams with limited guidance fom UK.
+- Excel skills.
+Realised I loved knowing all the shortcuts and implementing complex formulae to make workbooks quick to produce and easy to read.

 *EY Foundation - Programme delivery coordinator* (April 2019 to September 2019)